xinglin/hugo-site/content/blog/copysets.md

 By limiting the number of copysets in a  cluster, one can reduce the number of data loss probability.

-# Terms used in the paper.
+# Terms used in the paper
 * R: replication factor.
 Also means the number of replicas of each chunk.
 * Copyset: a set of R unique nodes, to store a chunk
 * N: the number of nodes in a cluster
 * S: scatter width.
 Each node's data is split uniformly across a group of S other nodes.
 * P: the number of permutations used, to generate the copysets.
 P = S/(R-1)

-# How it works:
+# How it works
 * Use permutations, P times, to generate copysets.
 ** Each copyset overlaps with another by only one node.
 ** The copysets covers all nodes equally, for load balancing.
 * Pick a random node in the cluster as the primary node.
 The other replicas can